 Catches of octopus are recorded during the annual NMFS bottom trawl survey of the Bering Sea shelf and biennial surveys of the Bering Sea slope and Aleutian Islands.
 In older survey data (prior to 2002), octopus were often not identified to species; other species may also have been sometimes misidentified as E. dofleini.
 Since 2002, increased effort has been put into cephalopod identification and species composition data are considered more reliable.
 Species composition from the summer 2008 Bering Sea surveys is shown in Table 4.
 These catches are our only source of species-specific information within the species group.
-In the 2008 Bering Sea shelf survey the dominant species was E. dofleini, accounting for 87% of the estimated octopus biomass for the shelf.
-E. dofleini also made up the largest fraction of the estimated biomass from the Bering Sea slope survey, but a variety of other species were also collected.
-Substantial catches of Opisthoteuthis californicus and Benthoctopus leioderma were made, especially at the southernmost part of the slope survey around Unimak canyon.
+In the 2008 and 2009 Bering Sea shelf surveys the dominant species was E. dofleini, accounting for 86% (2008) and 81% (2009) of the estimated octopus biomass for the shelf.
+E. dofleini also made up the largest fraction of the estimated biomass from the Bering Sea slope survey, but a variety of other species are collected on this survey, which covers deeper waters.
+Substantial catches of Opisthoteuthis californicus and Benthoctopus leioderma were made in the slope survey in 2008, especially at the southernmost part of the slope survey around Unimak canyon.
+In 2009, only E dofleini, and B were caught in the shelf survey.

 Survey data are beginning to provide information on the spatial and depth distribution of octopus species (Table 5).
 Survey catches of octopus in the Bering Sea shelf are most frequent on the outer shelf adjacent to the slope (strata 5 and 6) and in the northernmost portions of the survey (strata 8 and 9).
 Octopus are rarely caught in survey strata 1 and 2, which include Bristol Bay and the inner front.
 Biomass tends to be high in stratum 3, which covers a large area at the southern end of the middle front.
-Biomass estimates from the 2008 slope survey suggest that of Opisthoteuthis californiana, Benthoctopus salebrosis, and Benthoctopus leioderma are distributed primarily toward the southern portion of the slope (strata 1), while Granoledone boreopacifica and Benthoctopus oregonensis are found primarily at the northern end (strata 5 and 6), E. dofleini were found throughout the slope survey.
+Biomass estimates from the 2008 slope survey suggest that of Opisthoteuthis californian, and Benthoctopus leioderma are distributed primarily toward the southern portion of the slope (strata 1), while Granoledone boreopacifica and Benthoctopus oregonensis are found primarily at the northern end (strata 5 and 6), E. dofleini were found throughout the slope survey.
 There was no Aleutian Island survey in 2008, but past surveys indicate that octopus occur throughout the Aleutian Island chain.

 The majority of survey-caught octopuses are caught at depths greater than 60 fathoms (110 meters), with roughly a third of all survey-caught octopuses coming from depths greater than 250 fathoms (450 meters).
 Sizes are depth stratified with larger (and fewer) animals living deeper and smaller animals living shallower.
-Species are also somewhat depth stratified, E. dofleini have a peak frequency at 250 m, Octopus n. sp. peaks at 450 m, B. leioderma peaks at 450 and 650 m, and G. boreopacifica peaks at 1050 m.
-At depths less than 200 m, E. dofleini is the most common species.
+Species are also somewhat depth stratified, E. dofleini have a peak frequency at 250 m, Octopus n. sp. peaks at 450 m, B. leioderma peaks at 450 and 650 m, and G. boreopacifica peaks at 1,050 m.
+At depths less than 200 m, E. dofelini is the most common species.
 It is important to note that survey data only reflect summer spatial distributions and seasonal migrations may result in different spatial distribution in other seasons.